TeleworkInc/gdev/README.md

 **targets**, which will create corresponding outputs in `dev/` and `dist/` directories during the build process.

-### Building a project
+### Building a workspace
-Building the project with `gnv build` will create development and distribution folders.
+Building the workspace with `gnv build` will create development and distribution folders.
 The modules in `dev` are simply Rollup outputs, and they build very quickly as they do not resolve Node modules.
 The outputs in `dist` are the final compiled outputs of a project, and will resolve all third party dependencies and